0xSickb0y/RsCodeDump/README.md

 4. **[Mini Games](https://github.com/0xSickb0y/RsCodeDump/tree/main/games)**
    A collection of **mini games** built using Rust.
 These games are simple terminal-based projects, they demonstrate basic Rust features, including game logic and user input handling, but aren't complex by any means.

-## Contributing

-Feel free to open issues or create pull requests.
-Contributions are always welcome!
-If you have suggestions, bug fixes, or would like to add new projects, please submit a pull request, and I’ll review it as soon as possible.